Family and friends remember man killed on Christmas Eve in Portsmouth

 SUFFOLK, Va.
 (WAVY) — Friends and family gathered Sunday to remember the life of a young man killed on Christmas Eve in Portsmouth.

-Family members tell Ten On Your Side his name is Da’Jour Collins Sr, 25- years- old.
-A candlelight vigil and prayer was held at a shopping mall on White Marsh Road in Suffolk.
+Though Portsmouth police have not officially released the identity of the man, family members tell 10 On Your Side his name is Da’Jour Collins Sr. A candlelight vigil and prayer for the 25-year-old was held at a shopping mall on White Marsh Road in Suffolk.

 Longtime family friend Kelsey Walker said Collins was a father of three young children.